About Talent Camp

 How to apply

-This can be any type of creative work including screen, theatre, spoken word, podcasting, photography, YouTube, etc.
+- A two-page CV with weblinks to past creative works.
+This can be any type of creative work including theatre, spoken word, podcasting, photography, YouTube, screen, etc

-Applicants will be notified at least four weeks prior to the commencement of the workshop.
+Applicants will be notified at least six weeks prior to the commencement of the workshop

 To apply for Talent Camp in NORTHERN TERRITORY, TASMANIA AND SOUTH AUSTRALIA, please email us at firstname.lastname@example.org with the required documents.

 TALENT CAMP 2019 IS NOW CLOSED FOR SUBMISSIONS IN ALL STATES, EXCEPT FOR NORTHERN TERRITORY, TASMANIA AND SOUTH AUSTRALIA

 Talent Camp is a multi-partner screen industry initiative made possible with the support of leading community cultural organisations: AFTRS, Screen Australia, AWG, Screen Queensland, Create NSW, Screen Canberra, Film Victoria, Screen Tas, South Australian Film Corp, ScreenWest and Screen Territory.